HanhaiNotHai/transformer/README.md

-# Implement and optimize the original Transformer
+# Implement and optimize the vanilla Transformer

 # Environment